-- For depreciable property under section 167 of the IRC, the number of months of useful life of property. - For recovery property under section 168 of the IRC: - 36 for three-year property; - · the number of months you chose for buildings or structural components of buildings; or - 60 for all other classes of property.
+- For depreciable property under IRC section 167, the number of months of useful life of property. - For recovery property under IRC section 168: - 36 for three-year property; - the number of months you chose for buildings or structural components of buildings; or - 60 for all other classes of property.

-Enter in column E the number of months that the property was not in gualified use (cannot be greater than the amount in column D).
+Enter in column E the number of months that the property was not in qualified use (cannot be greater than the amount in column D).

-Line 31 - Enter on line 31 the applicable underpayment interest rate in effect on the last day of your tax year:
+Line 34 - Enter on line 34 the applicable underpayment interest rate in effect on the last day of your tax year:

-- If you are a 2003 calendar-year taxpaver, the underpayment rate is 6% (.06) - If you are a fiscal-year taxpayer, you can obtain the underpayment interest rate in effect on the last day of your fiscal year by calling toll free 1 800 225-5829.
+- If you are a 2004 calendar-year taxpayer, the underpayment rate is 6% (.06). - If you are a fiscal-year taxpayer, you can obtain the underpayment interest rate in effect on the last day of your fiscal year by calling toll free 1 800 225-5829.
 From areas outside the U.S. and outside Canada, call (518) 485-6800.